 Starting Indoors: 8-10 weeks before the last frost.
 Sow in flats/cells/pots.
 Provide 75-85ºF soil temperatures.
 Fertilize the seedlings every 7-10 days with a liquid or water-soluble fertilizer (diluted to ¼ of suggested measurement).
 Transplant seedlings 18-24” apart after the last frost.

 Sowing Outdoors: Not recommended, especially in northern areas

 How much does a packet plant: 20-25 foot single row

 Harvest: Use a sharp instrument to cut the peppers from the plant.
 Pick the first fruits when they reach usable size, this helps accelerate the growth of the other peppers on the plant.
 Leave some peppers on the plant to mature so they can change color and sweeten up.

-Tips: Pinch-off early flowers or tiny fruit on any seedlings before placing them in the ground.
-Plant in fertile soil, amend with composted if needed.
+Tips: Pinch off early flowers or tiny fruit on any seedlings before placing them in the ground.
+Plant in fertile soil, amend with compost if needed.
 It helps to use row cover early in the season, giving the plants extra warmth, especially in the north.
 Side dress when flowers begin to form.